pdjr-signalk/pdjr-skplugin-switchlogic/README.md

 channel.

-Control channel output is particularly useful since applications inside and outside of Signal K can listen to the control channel and take appropriate action.
+Control channel output is particularly useful since applications inside and outside of Signal K can listen to the control channel for relevant commands and take appropriate action.
 For example, the
 [signalk-switchbank](https://github.com/preeve9534/signalk-switchbank)
-plugin accepts commands on a control channel and outputs PGN 127502 Switch Bank Update messages to operate remote relays on the NMEA bus.
+plugin accepts commands on a control channel and issues PGN 127502 Switch Bank Update messages to operate remote relays on the NMEA bus.
 In a similar way, the [signalk-devantech](https://github.com/preeve9534/signalk-devantech) plugin can be used to operate usb and ethernet relay modules from the manufacturer Devantech.

 ## System requirements